-As you know, I started drumming a couple years ago to fill the void that leaving African dance left.
-My community is so positive, interested, earnest, inquisitive, and joyful that I forced my body to “fight through it” far longer than Fibromyalgia wanted me to.
+I started drumming a of couple years ago to fill the void that leaving African dance left.
+The community is so joyful and supportive that I forced my body to “fight through it” far longer than Fibromyalgia wanted me to.

 When I left African, I felt like a failure.
 I was lazy, something was wrong with me – something else, something real, something wanting in my nature, not my body.
 My body was always strong.
 I’m young.
 If I “can’t” do it, it’s because I’m not eating right.
 I’m still partying.
 I’m just not talented enough.